The Answers I Didn't Trust

 Why I built a curated panel of experts to answer the health questions I wouldn't hand to a generic model.

-Last year I asked a chatbot what my VO2 max should be at 40.
-It gave me a clean number and a confident paragraph around it, and I noticed I was about to just believe it.
+I noticed it asking a chatbot what my VO2 max should be at 40.
+It gave me a clean number and a confident paragraph around it, and I was about to just believe it.
 So I did the thing I should have done first and asked where the number came from.
 It came from nowhere I could point to.
-Somewhere in the average of everything ever written about VO2 max, weighted toward whatever the model had seen the most of.
+That gap is the whole reason CortexPanel exists.

 What it is